skeet25/skeet25.github.io/tailoredstart.md

 [Privacy Policy](/PrivacyPolicy/)

 This is my new project and the goal is to simplify for you to improve your vocabulary in a foreign language.
 The idea is quite simple.
 Translating a word or a phrase with *TailoredDictionary* a flashcard is created simultaneously.
 If you are reading a book for example, you can translate words you do not understand and you will see a list of translation for that session.
-Simultaneously the words are saved and you can practice on them afterwards.
+Simultaneously the words are saved and you can practise on them afterwards.

 ![Start Meny]({{ site.url }}/images/TailoredDictionary/startmenu.png)
 ![Translating Words]({{ site.url }}/images/TailoredDictionary/translating.png)